kimbo-slicee/Java-Data-Structures/readMe.md

 ### Algorithms
 An Algorithm is a set of instruction to perform a task or to solve a given problem for example-
+### Analysis of Algorithms
+Analysis of algorithm deals in finding best algorithm which runs fast and takes in less memory
+[1]:Time Complexity
+it is the amount of time taken by algorithm to run the input processed by an algorithm helps in determining the time complexity Note 📝:in java we can use System.CurrentTimeMille function to know the different of time of execution between tow algorithems 📌

+[2]:Space Complexity
+### time Complexity